Luis Munoz Marin School

 - Category Attribute

-- Luis Munoz Marin School's student population of 858 students has declined by 6% over five school years.
+- Luis Munoz Marin School's student population of 808 students has stayed relatively flat over five school years.

 |Grades Offered||Grades Prekindergarten-8|

 |Total Classroom Teachers||54 teachers|

 |Students by Grade|

 - Luis Munoz Marin School is ranked within the bottom 50% of all 951 schools in Connecticut (based off of combined math and reading proficiency testing data) for the 2017-18 school year.

 |Definition of Terms 2017-2018 School Year Data||This School||State Level (CT)|